 In fact, it was not terrorism but energy security that prompted talks between India and Pakistan in Ufa.
 Russia may be attempting to nudge both countries toward cooperation, especially in terms of working on the energy pipeline.
 Russian influence can surely benefit India in this regard; if Moscow wants to deny Central Asian oil and gas to Europe, it must help find new markets for these energy products.

 A potential rapprochement between Iran and its critics could help open a new path that avoids the instability of Afghanistan, connecting Turkmenistan, Iran, and India by pipeline and ocean tanker.
 However, Afghan president Ashraf Ghani wants Afghanistan to be a front-line state for the United States and to this end may be open to creating complications for any cooperation that is not in the interests of the United States.
 Afghanistan could act to willfully destabilize regional projects, particularly if there is an end to the struggle with the Taliban, but the possibility of such a policy is difficult to predict.
 In the face of this uncertainty, the SCO’s value as a forum for coordinating regional projects involving India will persist.

-Xiaodon Liang is an Intern at NBR.
+This interview was conducted by Xiaodon Liang, an Intern at NBR.